Cut-free Completeness for Modular Hypersequent Calculi for Modal Logics K, T, and D: Conclusion

 \section{Conclusion}

-In this paper we have investigated the question of whether \citet{Restall2009}'s hypersequent system for S5 can be extended to other modal logics.
-Though these systems require only two modal rules for K and its extensions, there are some issues that arise with this approach to modal hypersequents.
+In this paper we have studied the hypersequent systems of \citet{Parisi2017}, which extend the hypersequent system for~S5 due to \citet{Restall2009} to other modal logics.
+Though these systems require only two modal rules for~K and its extensions, there are some issues that arise with this approach to modal hypersequents.
 In particular, our method for showing cut-free completeness fails for the systems RB and RS4.
-One solution to the problem of RS4 is to add additional rules that manipulate modal formulas.
-It is unclear whether or not it is possible to develop cut-free complete relational hypersequent systems that also conform to Do\v{s}en's principle.
+All known cut-free complete hypersequent calculi for RB and RS4 add additional rules that manipulate modal formulas, and so violate Do\v{s}en's principle.
 We have also noted that the system RS5 is not entirely modular.
 While it has been shown to be cut-free complete, in order to obtain modularity by replacing EE with Sym, we lose the cut-free completeness result.